thomasking135/DevAcademy/end-of-sprint-1.md

 *Install and Explore Git*

 **What is a GitHub work flow?**
+It is an automated action added to the repository to manage a project on GitHub.

 **What did you notice about your own learning?
 What did you do when you were confused or blocked?**
+I went to the Slack page and often found resposnes from peers who shared similar queries.
+I'm also quite proactive and tried to self-help myself by going to Stack Overflow for answers and guidance.

 **Is there anything you'd do differently if you were to repeat the learning exploration again?**
+Not really as I am still learning.
+I will take my own initiative to read and research further.

+*Track and Commit*

+**How would you describe stage and commit to your non-tech-savvy friend?**
+I think staging is the first part of the commit process.
+It allows one to keep working before fully making (commiting) the changes